Deyovaisio Zeefuik: Ajax & Jong Ajax

 Zeefuik is a youth exponent from AFC Ajax.
 He made his professional debut at Jong Ajax on 8 August 2016 in an Eerste Divisie game against FC Emmen.

 FC Groningen

 On 30 January 2018, it was announced that Zeefuik was loaned at FC Groningen until the end of the season.
 On 18 May 2018, Zeefuik signed a three-year contract at FC Groningen, officially transferring him from Ajax.

 Hertha Berlin

 On 6 August 2020, Zeefuik transferred to Bundesliga side Hertha BSC.

 Blackburn Rovers

 On 14 January 2022, Blackburn Rovers announced the signing of Zeefuik on loan, with a view to making the deal permanent at the end of the season.

 Hellas Verona

 On 16 January 2023, Zeefuik joined Hellas Verona in Italy on loan until 30 June 2023, with an option to buy.

 Personal life

 Born in the Netherlands, Zeefuik is of Surinamese descent.
-He is the younger brother of former footballer Género Zeefuik, whilst his younger brother Lequincio Zeefuik plays for FC Volendam.
+He is the brother of fellow footballers Género Zeefuik and Lequincio Zeefuik.